 Why choose Aviva’s Optimum policy?

 - We’ll match your clients’ existing cover.
 If your clients want to transfer from another provider, we’ll match their current benefits.
-Optimum is a completely bespoke policy.
+Optimum is a completely bespoke product.

-- We offer exceptional levels of account support.
-We offer a dedicated level of account management to every adviser who would like to offer Optimum policies to his or her clients.
+- We offer dedicated account management.
+This is provided to every adviser who would like to offer our Optimum product to his or her clients.
 Our National Accounts team can visit you to help create Optimum policies that meet clients’ needs as closely as possible.

 - Our claims process promotes prompt returns to health (and the workplace).
 We’ve set up dedicated teams to focus on specific medical conditions; our in-house clinicians work closely with claims advisers to offer one-on-one support so that we can treat each claim on a case by case basis.

-- We believe our Cancer Pledge sets a new standard for providers.
+- We believe our Cancer Pledge sets the standard for providers.
 The levels of cancer cover we provide are at your client’s discretion.
-But for such an emotive condition, we've taken a stance that should prompt better levels of care across the industry, throughout and after the treatment process.
-Read more details about our Cancer Pledge.
 As Optimum is a completely bespoke policy your clients can tailor their cancer benefits to their exact needs as shown in our Optimum Cancer Cover brochure (PDF 963KB).
 Read more details about our Cancer Pledge.

 - We help remove the stresses associated with making an insurance claim.
-When it comes to helping employees, we focus on what’s important – making a recovery and returning to work – rather than dealing with paperwork.
-Most claims are dealt with over the phone, and every one is treated on a case by case basis.
+When it comes to helping employees, we focus on what’s important – making a recovery and returning to work, rather than dealing with paperwork.
 With their employers, we’ll make time to help them manage their claims costs, and explore innovative ways to manage overall spend without affecting the member experience.

 - We stay abreast of industry issues and continually evolve our products.
 We’re committed to staying abreast of healthcare developments, government, legislation and economic issues that could help employers use benefits to promote health and improve productivity and profitability.